KonVas/Audio-programming/AP-Classes/Week02/Basics.md

 What if ````ipsum```` variable can't co exist with the rest of the declared variables inside the same region.

-## Assignment
-Make a region that has some meaning as a text, for example try to explain what your breakfast consisted today, or something you would feel more comfortable sharing with SC and your computer's electrons.

 ## Functions
 Functions are the building blocks of our programs, so if a program is a house then functions are the bricks.
 See the Functions file